wandersonwhcr/plates-romans/README.md

 ## Installation

 This package uses Composer as default repository.
-You can install it addint the name of package in `require` attribute of `composer.json`, pointing to the last stable version.
+You can install it adding the name of package in `require` attribute of `composer.json`, pointing to the last stable version.